xolatgames/Mark-versus-Paul/README.md

 > Move, do somersaults and cast any of the eight spells

-> Main menu, tutorial and the forest level!
+> Main menu, tutorial and another two levels!

-> Cheat's console with 3 varieties of the cheats
+> Cheat's console with 4 varieties of the cheats

-> One of the type of the enemies
+> Two of the type of the enemies

 > Sound and music effects, and setup volume of them